Hamilton Health Center Women, Infants, and Children (WIC) Program

 WIC provides specific foods to supplement the dietary needs of participants to ensure good health and development.
 Food packages typically include iron-fortified infant cereal, milk, cheese, eggs, whole grains, peanut butter, beans, fruits, vegetables, and juice, which can be found in the WIC Food List and Shopping Guide.

 No, WIC does not supply diapers.
 However, WIC does offer referrals to other local community agencies and programs that may offer assistance with diapers and other infant supplies.

 What cereals can you get with WIC?

 WIC provides iron-fortified cereals, some being whole grain, as well as infant cereals at 6 months of age.
 The specific brands and products can be found in the WIC food list.

 How many cans of baby formula do you get on WIC?

-Can you get WIC as a single father?
+Can you get WIC as a single father in PA?

-- WIC vouchers are issued to each participant at their WIC appointments for typically 3 months at a time.
+WIC benefits are issued to each participant at their WIC appointments for typically 3 months at a time.
 Appointments are needed every 3 months to follow-up on participant’s health and nutrition, and to issue new sets of WIC vouchers.

-- The WIC program provides eligible pregnant, postpartum, and breastfeeding women, infants and children under age 5 with nutrition information, breastfeeding support, health screenings, vouchers for healthy foods and referrals.
+The WIC program provides eligible pregnant, postpartum, and breastfeeding women, infants and children under age 5 with nutrition information, breastfeeding support, health screenings, healthy foods and referrals.